-However, if you need a local bank account presence in several countries or want better exchange rates for multiple currencies, then Wise is definitely the better choice.
+For example, if you need a local bank account presence in several countries or want better exchange rates for multiple currencies, then Wise is definitely the better choice.

 Wise offers dedicated business accounts for businesses registered in the US, Canada, UK, EEA, Singapore, Australia, New Zealand, and other regions.

 Get a multi-currency account to hold over 40 currencies.

 Get local bank details in 10 currencies to accept payments and pay for goods and services without currency conversion fees

 Integrate with business tools like Xero and other payment methods like Stripe

 Do bulk payments (pay up to 1000 people at once)

 Get volume discounts for large transfers

 Overall, Wise is a great option for growing businesses that want essential money management tools at a fraction of the cost of other enterprise solutions.